Skip to Content

 What Are Blood Tests for Mesothelioma?

-Blood tests for mesothelioma check for signs suggesting a patient may have mesothelioma.
-These tests measure specific substances called biomarkers.
-Biomarker testing can help doctors rule out or confirm potential diagnoses, including mesothelioma.
-Doctors may use blood tests with other tests, such as imaging scans and biopsies, to diagnose mesothelioma.
+Blood tests like MESOMARK® check for signs that suggest a patient may have mesothelioma.
+More specifically, the test measures substances called biomarkers.
+Biomarkers can signal the presence of an illness or medical condition.
+Doctors may use biomarker blood tests with others, such as imaging scans and biopsies, to diagnose mesothelioma.

-The MESOMARK® assay is the only approved mesothelioma blood test in the United States.
+The MESOMARK assay is the only approved mesothelioma blood test in the United States.
 It measures biomarkers associated with mesothelioma.

-Experts have identified biomarkers for mesothelioma diagnosis.
-But these biomarkers have not yet proven useful for early diagnosis.
+However, these biomarkers have not yet proven reliable for early diagnosis.
 Similarly, mesothelioma research has not yet found biomarkers for elevated risk of this rare cancer.
 Doctors continue to search for good mesothelioma biomarkers.

 What Makes a Good Mesothelioma Biomarker?